 Financial laws, regulations, and guidance are closely linked to the organizations controlling the procurement of materiel, goods, and services.
-Financial management within the Federal Government is much more complex and restrictive than that of commercial enterprises.
+Financial management within the federal government is much more complex and restrictive than that of commercial enterprises.
 The U.S. Congress provides budget authority to federal agencies (including the DoD and the Navy) through a two-step process.
-First, Congress provides the authority (authorizations law) to expend funding in a specified manner.
-Second is the appropriation of public funds (appropriations law), providing a specified amount of funding, specifying the time period, and designating the purpose for the obligation of authorized and appropriated funds.
+First, Congress provides the authority

+(authorizations law) to expend funding in a specified manner.
+Second is the appropriation of public funds (appropriations law), which provides a specified amount of funding, specifies the time period, and designates the purpose for the obligation of authorized and appropriated funds.

-D. DoD and Navy Contracting
+DoD and Navy Contracting

-Given all of the laws, regulations, and guidance governing procurement and financial management, a contract is typically the vehicle that binds the U.S. Government to expend funds in exchange for goods and services provided by another entity (FAR, 2005, Part 4).
+Given all of the laws, regulations, and guidance governing procurement and financial management, a contract is typically the vehicle that binds the U.S. government to expend funds in exchange for goods and services provided by another entity (FAR, 2005, part 4).
 The DoD typically contracts with business entities.
-Individuals desiring to contract with the DoD must establish a business identity and register on the Central Contractor Registrations (CCR) system (FAR, 2005, Part 9).
-The CCR can be accessed through the U.S. Government website shown in figure 6 (General Services Agency [GSA], 2011).
+Individuals desiring to contract with the DoD must establish a business identity and register on the Central Contractor Registrations (CCR) system (FAR, 2005, part 9).
+The CCR can be accessed through the U.S. government website shown in Figure 5 (General Services Agency [GSA], 2011).
 The type of contract awarded is typically selected based on which party must bear the risk of performance.
 For delivery of mature, low-risk products and services, a fixed-price contract is usually appropriate and the contractor bears the risk of delivery at contracted prices.
-As the risk of performance increases, the Federal Government must accept more risk to ensure that contractors will attempt to provide the goods or services required.
-Cost-plus contracts are typically used under these circumstances so that a contractor's risk is minimized, and they remain incentivized to develop the product that the Federal Government is requiring.
+As the risk of performance increases, the federal government must accept more risk to ensure that contractors will attempt to provide the goods or services required.
+Cost-plus contracts are typically used under these circumstances so that contractors' risk is minimized, and they remain incentivized to develop the product that the federal government is requiring.

-Figure 6.
+Figure 5.
 Central Contractor Registration Login Page (GSA, 2011)

-E. DoD App Store Experience
+DoD App Store Experience

 The Army and the Air Force have initiated limited steps towards using an App Store approach in their respective services.
 Concerns over vetting and security continue to be significant challenges in fully using the applications in a military environment.
-In the June 2011 National Defense Magazine, in the article titled "Smartphones-for-Soldiers Campaign Hits Wall as Army Experiences Growing Pains," Sandra Erwin (2011) writes:
+In the June

+2011 National Defense Magazine, in the article titled "Smartphones-for-Soldiers Campaign Hits Wall as Army Experiences Growing Pains," Sandra Erwin (2011) writes,